-In Africa, the Big Five is comprised of the lion, rhinoceros, leopards, elephant, and Cape buffalo.
+In Africa, the Big Five is comprised of the lion, rhinoceros, leopards, elephants, and Cape buffalo.
 All of these animals are viewable within the Ngorongoro Conservation Area, including the crater, and are protected thanks to the wildlife conservation efforts of Tanzania.
 What’s especially noteworthy about these protected lands is that they are considered to be the only place in the world where you have a great chance of seeing the Big Five all in one day!

 Every year, nearly 2,000,000 wildebeest and 20,000 plains game, migrate from Tanzania’s Serengeti to the south of Kenya’s Masai Mara as they look for a lush place to graze and drink water.
 Altogether, the migration spans more than 2000-kilometers and an iconic opportunity for travelers and nature lovers alike to watch one of the greatest spectacles on the planet.
 December through March is the best time to observe this migration in Ngorongoro with February and March marking your best chance to see newborn animals discover their surroundings for the first time.

 The topic of when to go on a Ngorongoro Crater safari is less about improving your game viewing experience and more about the number of others and vehicles you need to share the crater with.

 The high visitor numbers can be expected during the dry July to September peak season and again during the December to February calving season that follows the November rains.